 (1) A partner WSS Member may withdraw from the West State Super Scheme by giving notice to that effect to the Board.

-(2) A statutory WSS Member or a voluntary WSS Member who is, or is in a class of persons who are, approved by the Minister, may withdraw from the West State Super Scheme by giving notice to that effect to the Board.
+(2) A statutory WSS Member or a voluntary WSS Member who is, or is in a class of persons who are, approved by the Treasurer, may withdraw from the West State Super Scheme by giving notice to that effect to the Board.

 [Regulation 52B inserted in Gazette 13 Apr 2007 p.
-1626.]
+1626; amended in Gazette 17 Jan 2012 p.
+473.]

 53. Cessation of membership